Rules and Regulations

 Lead Abatement and Inspection refers to work that is done for the specific purpose of permanently removing lead-based paint and lead-based paint hazards from a home.
 To perform lead-based paint abatement requires additional specialized training.
 Lead paint abatement services include abatement, inspection and risk assessment.
 Read more at EPA's Lead Abatement Website.

-OSHA has a Lead in Construction Standard (pdf) which outlines worker protection requirements for construction workers exposed to lead.
+OSHA's Lead in Construction Standard (pdf) outlines worker protection requirements for construction workers exposed to lead.
 The standard includes requirements addressing exposure assessment, methods of compliance, respiratory protection, protective clothing and equipment, hygiene facilities and practices, medical surveillance, medical removal protection, employee information and training, signs, recordkeeping and observation of monitoring.

 Oregon Department of Environmental Quality (DEQ) Requirements